 The POSIX/Linux security model takes a different approach.
 The POSIX permissions are specified for each file and subdirectory, and nothing is inherited.
 If a user is to have access to all the files in a subdirectory, the permissions (UID, GID, and mode bits) must be set for each file in a manner that gives the user the appropriate access.
 This can’t be done with a simple trustee assignment to the parent subdirectory.
 In order for a user to use the dir or ls command, the user must have the read and execute rights in that directory and all its parent directories up to the root.
 Because of this, users usually have read rights by default across most of the system, and then the rights for everyone are masked for areas that need to be private.
 This means that the default for POSIX is open and shared rather than private.
 In POSIX, files are private when you make them private rather than private by default.

-Figure 12-1 Compare the Linux ACL Model and the OES Trustee Model
+Figure 12-1 Comparison of the Linux ACL Model and the Novell Trustee Model

-The Storage Services (NSS) volume on Linux and the NCP volumes on Linux use the OES trustee model to control user access to files.
+Novell Storage Services (NSS) volume on Linux and NCP volumes on Linux use the Novell trustee model to control user access to files.
 Users can see only those directory paths that they need to see in order to access their files.
 On a Linux POSIX file system using Access Control Lists, visibility of the entire directory structure is not restricted.

 For example, Figure 12-2 shows how the user Joe has restricted visibility into the file system to view only those paths needed to access the files in his home directory on an NSS volume on Linux.
 On Linux POSIX file systems without NCP Server, Joe is able to view the entire directory structure.